-- 1. Download onto your device the Year 9 2024 Course Selection Handbook (available from 31 July) and read through it. - 2.
-Attend the Year 9 Course Information night on Wednesday, 2nd August at 5.30pm. - 3.
+- 1. Download onto your device the Year 9 2025 Course Selection Handbook (available from 29th of July) and read through it. - 2.
+Attend the Year 9 Course Information night on Wednesday, 31st of July at 5.30pm. - 3.
 Complete the questions on this page prior to making your Course Selections. - 4.
-Discuss your choices with your mentor and attend the Subject Selection Parent Teacher Interviews on Friday 4th August. - 5.
-Complete your subject selections for 2024 online using the details you will be given by your mentor after you have had a discussion.
+Refer to your Morrisby Career information to ensure your subject selections are in line with your personal interests and strengths. - 5.
+Discuss your choices with your mentor and attend the Subject Selection Parent Teacher Interviews on Monday the 5th of August. - 6.
+Complete your subject selections for 2025 online using the details you will be given by your mentor after your interview.